FriskyFox/e621dl/README.md

-Options:

-Open Python -> give full absolute path to e621dl.py (C:/Folder/Whatever/e621dl.py) python C:/Folder/Whatever/e621dl.py

-Or if that doesn't work, you don't have python as a PATHENV variable in your system environment variables.
-IF you want that, aka able to access python anywhere from console, (and you're on windows 10), type into the search bar "system environment variables" **you need to have Administrator for this, select Environment Variables at the bottom, *I may be wrong about administrator but I am an administrator on my home account so I wouldn't know.

 # What is **e621dl**?

 **e621dl** is an automated script, originally by [**@wwyaiykycnf**](https://github.com/wwyaiykycnf), which downloads images from e621.net.
 It can be used to create a local mirror of your favorite searches, and keep these searches up to date as new posts are uploaded.